Plato-solutions/scandipwa-storybook/README.md

 - Add Storybook to your ScandiPWA project(root directory) using [this](https://storybook.js.org/docs/react/get-started/install)

-> Note: ScandiPWA and Storybook will NOT work until you install the plugin.
+> **Note**: ScandiPWA and Storybook will NOT work until you install the plugin.
 A manual on the plugin installation is listed down below.

 #### After you have all this installed -- add `scandipwa-storybook-plugin` to your project by running: